Isma007/JS-games/README.md

-Having Fun Playing this simple but elegant videogames Code 100% Free Download, enjoy yourself!
+Have fun playing these simples but elegants videogames Code 100% Free Download, enjoy yourself!